losandes/supposed/README.md

 ### Test Discovery & the Runner
 As you can see above, it's not necessary to write, or use a runner.
 A bear bones test suite might simply `require`, or `import` each test file.
 However that produces multiple result summaries which can be hard to parse or understand.

-If we export functions for each of our tests, and use the runner, supposed will collect all of the results across test files, and report on them as a suite.
+Using a runner, Supposed will group the tests into batches, and summarize the outcomes in a single report.
 In the following example, we see 2 test files, and a test runner file.

 ```JavaScript
 // ./first-module/first-spec.js